selwynpolit/d9book/book/bq.md

 ### Overview

-The Batch API provides very useful functionality that lets you do work by breaking it into pieces to avoid PHP timeouts, etc. Usually, you'll do this by creating a group of node id's to be processed and use the batch API to process those chunks of ids.
+The Batch API provides very useful functionality that lets you do work by breaking it into pieces to avoid PHP timeouts, etc. Usually, you’ll do this by creating a group of node ids to be processed and using the batch API to process those chunks of ids.

 In addition, you create a function to handle things once all the chunks are complete.
 You can also give the Batch API a bunch of work to do and have it figure out for itself when it is finished.